-If you’re unfamiliar with korean food, beef bulgogi is a pretty classic korean recipe that serves as a great introduction to korean food.
-Most of my non-korean friends that aren’t vegetarians enjoy it, and it’s usually their go-to when they order at restaurants.
-We prefer to make at home since it’s so easy!
+If you’re unfamiliar with Korean food, beef bulgogi is a classic Korean recipe that serves as a great introduction to Korean food.
+Most of my non-Korean friends that eat meat enjoy it, and it’s usually their go-to item to order at restaurants.
+Would you believe me if I said it’s so easy to make at home and it will taste even better?

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

 Korean Beef Bulgogi Recipe (Adapted from My Mom's Recipe)

 This is probably one of our most used recipes at home.
 Most of the time, Jacob will marinate a large batch (4 lbs at a time) and then freeze it into smaller meal-sized portions.
 That way, anytime we’re craving bulgogi, we can just defrost it and have an easy meal.

 - 1 lb beef rib-eye or tenderloin, thinly sliced